sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-02-19T20:32:30.000Z**

-\#POWERALERT2
+**2023-02-25T15:30:08.000Z**

-Due to the breakdowns of eight generation units on Sunday afternoon, Stage 6 loadshedding will be implemented continuously until further notice.
+Stage 5 loadshedding will be implemented from 05:00 on Sunday morning - until further notice.
+Eskom will publish a full statement in due course.